m4heshd/better-sqlite3-multiple-ciphers/README.md

 npm install better-sqlite3-multiple-ciphers@beta
 ```

 > You must be using Node.js v10.20.1 or above.
 Prebuilt binaries are available for Node.js [LTS versions](https://nodejs.org/en/about/releases/) and Electron.
+If you have trouble installing, check the [troubleshooting guide](./docs/troubleshooting.md).

 > If you have trouble installing, check the [troubleshooting guide](./docs/troubleshooting.md).